marvinlam2000/Building-a-Home-Lab/README.md

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 (Splunk)
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.
+(Sysmon)

 ## Steps
 Step 1: Download Virtual Box onto user computer.
 User could verify download integrity by comparing the hash value provided on the website.